arangodb/docs/3.4/tutorials-starter.md

 ---
 layout: default
-description: Starting an ArangoDB cluster involves starting various servers with different roles (agents, dbservers & coordinators)
+description: Starting an ArangoDB cluster involves starting various servers with different roles (Agents, DBServers & Coordinators)
+title: ArangoDB Starter Tutorial
 ---
 # Starting an ArangoDB cluster or database the easy way

-Starting an ArangoDB cluster involves starting various servers with different roles (agents, dbservers & coordinators).
+Starting an ArangoDB cluster involves starting various servers with different roles (_Agents_, _DBServers_ and _Coordinators_).

 The ArangoDB Starter is designed to make it easy to start and maintain an ArangoDB cluster or single server database.